YellowMinionPlannet/Notes/Pluralsight_Networks_Concepts_and_Protocols_RossBagurdes/NetworkConceptsandProtocols_RossBagurdes.md

 ![switch](./Switch.png)

-The Switch will have a chip, called ASIC(Application Specific Integrated Circut), for each port.
+The Switch will have a chip, called ASIC(Application Specific Integrated Circuist), for each port.
 ASIC in switch is for reading the frame header.
-When A7 is sending message to the B3, Switch will build a circut between A7 and B3, all other devices cannot receive the message.
+When A7 is sending message to the B3, Switch will build a circuit between A7 and B3, all other devices cannot receive the message.
 So when other devices want to send message simultaneously they are able to do it now, because there will be no collision.

 ## MAC Addressing Aging

+Switch also need to keep a MAC Address Table in memory.
+So that switch knows MAC Address to Port mapping(Which MAC Address is which port).
 May be 3F is not sending any frames and just keep idle there, MAC Address will lose the 3F at port 3.
 When some device is sending message to 3F now, it causes flooding.

 ### Flooding